There's no place like Frome: why you need to visit this Somerset market town

 Discover a gentle pace in the picture-perfect lanes, independent shops and innovative restaurants of this charming town that most weekenders miss.

-Here's how to make the most of 48 hours in this lovely West Country town.
+Here's how to make the most of a weekend in Frome.

 Check in at: either the Archangel or Bistro Lotte.
-The former is a charming bed and breakfast set in a 14th-century coaching inn with 10 rooms in the town centre, the latter a recently-renovated French-style bistro with six pretty rooms at the top of Catherine Hill.
-Alternatively, try The George or The Cornerhouse.
-If you're planning on visiting when the Frome Independent is on, you should book as far in advance as possible.
+The former is a charming bed and breakfast set in a 14th-century coaching inn with 10 rooms in the town centre.
+The latter is a French-style bistro with six pretty rooms at the top of Catherine Hill.

 Stop for dinner at: the Archangel.
 The hotel's restaurant serves modern British classics, using local ingredients such as Somerset rarebit and smoked Wiltshire ham together with a good selection of tasty cocktails.
 Bistro Lotte serves classic French dishes like baked camembert, steak frites and beef bourguignon in a beautifully refurbished space.

-Alternatively, try the Thai Kitchen, a small but exceptional restaurant just off King Street.
-Due to high demand and limited spaces, you’ll need to book ahead.
+Alternatively, try Thai Kitchen, a small but exceptional restaurant just off King Street.

 For a drink head to: The Three Swans.
 Just around the corner from the Archangel on King Street, it's one of the oldest pubs in Frome.
 Small but cosy (there’s a stove in each room), the Three Swans has a great selection of board games too.

-Hit the shops: once you’re suitably caffeinated, it’s time to hit the town and Frome is home to plenty of independent and vintage shops – don't forget your face mask!
+When in Frome… When you’re suitably caffeinated, it’s time to hit the town.
+Frome is home to plenty of independent and vintage shops – don't forget your face mask!

 Dine at: Fat Radish.
-Serving modern food with innovative twists, expect to see dishes like slow roast pork belly and grilled mackerel on the menu here.
-The highly rated High Pavement Restaurant (open Saturday–Sunday only), run by a local family in their own house with a menu that changes each week, is also a great option (advance booking is essential).
+Serving modern food with innovative twists, expect to see dishes like slow roast pork belly and grilled mackerel on the menu.
+The highly-recommended High Pavement Restaurant, run by a local family in their own house with a menu that changes each week, is also a great option (advance booking is essential).

 Have a nightcap at: The Griffin.
 Renowned for its selection of locally brewed beers, the pub is supplied by the Milk Street Brewery, which began life on the pub’s premises before outgrowing it and moving to the outskirts of town in 2016.
 If you’d rather a nice glass of red and some cheese, try the Palmer Street Bottle – a chic wine bar just off Catherine Hill.

 If you’re visiting on market day and it's going ahead, then just go with the flow.
 When in Frome, as they say...

-If the market isn’t on: try the Garden Café for a tasty vegetarian breakfast, or head to The River House for a coffee and a bite to eat if you haven’t already been.
+If the market isn’t on: try the Garden Café again for a tasty vegetarian breakfast, or head to The River House for a coffee and a bite to eat if you haven’t already been.

 Get out and about: There are several fascinating sites close to Frome.
 Cley Hill, a large Iron Age fort offers sweeping views from its summit, and Longleat House and safari park are a short drive away.

 Even closer by – in walking distance for the experienced – is the village of Nunney, home of a stunning 14th-century moated castle and an excellent pub, The George.
 Then there is Mells, location of First World War poet Siegfried Sassoon’s grave, and the spectacular Walled Garden.
-Don’t leave Mells without popping into the Talbot Inn for a drink.
+Don’t leave Mells without popping into the Talbot Inn for a drink or something to eat.

-Order a roast dinner at: The Three Swans.
-Grab yourself a cosy corner on this King Street restaurant, or head up to the The Old Bath Arms on Bath Street, renowned for its hearty roasts and winner of Channel 4’s Three in a Bed in 2015.
+Back in Frome, order a roast dinner at: The Three Swans.
+Grab yourself a spot in this King Street restaurant or head up to the The Old Bath Arms on Bath Street, renowned for its hearty roasts and winner of Channel 4’s Three in a Bed in 2015.

 The Old Bath Arms/Facebook